Jason Lee (footballer): Playing career

 Lee began his career at Charlton Athletic but having failed to establish himself in the side moved to Lincoln City in 1991 before later moving to Southend United.

 He moved to Nottingham Forest in 1994.
 Initially, Lee failed to crack his way into Forest's first team.
 However, the departure of Stan Collymore to Liverpool saw him feature for the first team.
 In the 1995–96 season he scored eight league goals in 28 games.

 Following two loan spells, back at his first club Charlton and at Grimsby Town, Lee was transferred to Watford in 1997 for £200,000 – the same fee paid by Forest three years earlier – and played in their 1997–98 Second Division championship-winning side, scoring ten goals.
 However, Lee's refusal to uproot his family from Nottingham caused tension with manager Graham Taylor, who sold him to Chesterfield early in the 1998–99 season for £250,000.

 After that, he played for Peterborough United (2000–2003), Falkirk (2003–2004), Boston United (2004–2006).
 In January 2006, Lee joined Northampton Town on a free transfer.
 He was part of the Northampton side that won promotion from League Two, appearing 11 times for the Cobblers and scoring one goal against Notts County.
 However, he was released at the end of the season and subsequently joined Aldershot Town.
 His stay at the Shots was a brief one, and in June 2006 he moved to Notts County, and was team captain for the 2007–08 season.
 It was announced on BBC East Midlands Today, during a feature presented by the player, that he would not be retained by the club for the 2008–09 campaign.

 Following his release from the Magpies, signed for Mansfield Town on 1 August 2008.

 Lee signed for Kettering Town on 13 January 2009, for the remainder of the 2008–09 season from Mansfield Town.
 Lee scored once in six league games for Kettering, his strike coming in a 2–1 loss to Stevenage on 27 January 2009.

-He moved on to Corby Town, making his début in a 3–3 draw against Farnborough on 21 March 2009.
+He moved on to Corby Town, making his debut in a 3–3 draw against Farnborough on 21 March 2009.

 He joined Ilkeston Town of the Conference North on 1 April 2010, scoring on his début in a 2–1 victory over AFC Telford United.

 After a long and wide-ranging career Lee announced his retirement from football in November 2010 following the death of his mother.

 Lee came out of retirement in March 2011 when he joined Arnold Town, debuting in the club's Northern Counties East League 1–0 defeat at Hallam on 8 March 2011.
 The same week he was announced as the Matchday VIP Host for former club Lincoln City, a role which would limit his availability for Arnold.
 His second, and final, league appearance for the club saw him sent-off for two yellow cards, the second for the use of the elbow, in the 4–2 defeat to Pickering Town on 19 March 2011.